 This itinerary is available with Nordic Visitor, but you can always ask our travel experts to tailor your tour.
 If you’d rather drive via Gothenburg, add day trips, or even include a Finland cruise to see Helsinki, just ask!

 Day 1 – Welcome to Sweden

 Fly into Stockholm and, depending on when you arrive, spend some time wandering around the capital city of Sweden.
 Stroll along the shopping street Drottninggatan and explore the surrounding area of Östermalm.
 You’ll find interesting shops, cafés, and restaurants for a perfect introduction to Scandinavian culture.

 Day 2 – Full day in Stockholm

-Later, head to Djurgården, a cultural oasis a short ferry away.
+Later, head to Djurgården, a cultural oasis that's just a short ferry ride away.
 You could visit the kitschy Abba Museum, the Nordic Museum, the Gröna Lund amusement park, and the Skansen open-air museum.